The Rate-Distortion Function and Excess-Distortion Exponent of Sparse Regression Codes with Optimal Encoding

 \section{Abstract}

-This paper studies the performance of Sparse Regression Codes for lossy compression with the squared-error distortion criterion.
+This paper studies the performance of sparse regression codes for lossy compression with the squared-error distortion criterion.
 In a sparse regression code, codewords are linear combinations of subsets of columns of a design matrix.
 It is shown that with minimum-distance encoding, sparse regression codes achieve the Shannon rate-distortion function for i.i.d.
-Gaussian sources $R^*(D)$ as well as the optimal error exponent.
+Gaussian sources $R^*(D)$ as well as the optimal excess-distortion exponent.
 This completes a previous result which showed that $R^*(D)$ and the optimal exponent were achievable for distortions below a certain threshold.
 The proof of the rate-distortion result is based on the second moment method, a popular technique to show that a non-negative random variable $X$ is strictly positive with high probability.
+In our context, $X$ is the number of codewords within target distortion $D$ of the source sequence.
 We first identify the reason behind the failure of the standard second moment method for certain distortions, and illustrate the different failure modes via a stylized example.
 We then use a refinement of the second moment method to show that $R^*(D)$ is achievable for all distortion values.
-Finally, the refinement technique is applied to Suen's correlation inequality to prove the achievability of the optimal Gaussian error exponent.
+Finally, the refinement technique is applied to Suen's correlation inequality to prove the achievability of the optimal Gaussian excess-distortion exponent.